 What is Hypercholesterolemia?

 Cholesterol is a waxy substance that travels throughout the body in blood.
-It is important because it helps create the outer coating of our cells and aids the body in making vitamin D and certain hormones.1
+It is important because it helps create the outer coating of our cells.
+It also aids the body in making vitamin D and certain hormones.1

 The body makes the cholesterol it needs, but you also get it in your diet.
 However, excessively high levels of cholesterol in your blood (hypercholesterolemia) can be dangerous.
-Over time, cholesterol and fat can build up in the inner walls of the arteries that supply blood to your heart, causing a narrowing of these arteries, a major cause of heart (or cardiovascular) disease.1
+Over time, cholesterol and fat can build up in the inner walls of the arteries that supply blood to your heart.
+This causes narrowing of these arteries, a major cause of heart (or cardiovascular) disease.1

 Cardiovascular disease (CVD) remains the leading cause of death and a major cause of disability.
 There are many causes and factors associated with CVD that are strongly influenced by lifestyle, particularly an unhealthy diet, tobacco use, and sedentary habits; in addition to having high blood pressure and diabetes.2

 Familial Hypercholesterolemia or “FH” is a disease passed down from generation to generation.
 About 1 in 500 people in the world have FH.
 If one parent has FH, there is a 50% chance that their son or daughter will also have it.3 This is called heterozygous FH.
 When both parents have FH, their children inherit the defective gene from both parents.
 This is called homozygous FH.
 Homozygous FH is much rarer, but is more severe and more difficult to treat.